Checked bags on a conveyer belt at the airport

 3 min read

-The bad news: there’s no 100% guaranteed way to ensure your luggage makes it to your destination.
-The good news: there are things you can do to reduce the risk of your luggage being lost or delayed.
-Here are some things that can make a lost bag a little less likely.
+Of course, there’s no 100% guaranteed way to ensure your luggage makes it to your destination, but these tips can help reduce the risk of your luggage being lost or delayed and help you get it back quickly if it is.

 You need time to make your way through security and eventually onto your plane.
 So does your bag.
-Every airline lists the latest cutoff time for checking a bag, which is often about 45-60 minutes before takeoff, but with long lines at the airport and baggage handlers in short supply, it’s wise to give your bag even more than that.
-Otherwise it might not make it on the plane.
+Every airline lists the latest cutoff time for checking a bag, which is often about 45–60 minutes before takeoff, but with long lines at the airport during peak travel times like summer, it’s wise to allow even more than that.
+Otherwise, your bag might not make it on the plane before takeoff.

 Check your baggage tag